Brief notes on some of the resorts I've skied, along with fun routes, and good places to eat and drink.

 there you can do loops of the top and middle sections.

 Quite a faff to get up the slopes - a slow funicular and then a long gondola to get to the mid station.
 Then two more (slow) Gondolas to get to the top, or two chairs to get to the other side.
 Top section closed in strong winds, leaving much less of the mountain to ski.
 Good off piste section to the left of Jochpass chair - take run 11, and then continue to the right - mostly safe with just the obvious hazards.
 Cut back left to make Jochpass Chair

 Arlberg Ski area (St. Anton, Lech,

-There’s a good circular route possible from Zurs - head up to Seekopf, then over to Madloch-joch, down to Zug, up to Oberlech, down to Lech, up to Ruefikopf, the back to Zurs via Schuettboder and Hexenboden.
+Definitely worth trying the Weisse Ring - accessible from from Zurs by car, or now by skiing from St Christoph - head up to Seekopf, then over to Madloch-joch, down to Zug, up to Oberlech, down to Lech, up to Ruefikopf, the back to Zurs via Schuettboder and Hexenboden.
 At quickest this route can be done in about 2 hours, pressing on.

 Good lunches in St. Anton at Sonnen, right underneath Nasserein bubble car.

 Run #37 seemed to be well protected from the prevailing winds, and snow conditions can be quite good as loose powder gets blown there.